Caffeine In Coffee - Good or Bad For Health?

 Caffeine content tends to vary between species and types of coffee beans and may depend on the location where coffee beans are grown, the method by which coffee is roasted and how it is prepared.
 All these different factors lead to variations in the level of caffeine between cups of coffee.

 According to the Mayo Clinic, even the same kind of coffee bought from the same shop may vary considerably in level of caffeine from one day to the next.
-In case the coffee beans were ground in a different manner, or an additional scoop was poured in the coffee maker, it can lead to a significant fluctuation in the caffeine content.
+In case the coffee beans were ground in a different manner, or an additional scoop was poured in the drip coffee maker, it can lead to a significant fluctuation in the caffeine content.

 Whether you are looking for low or high caffeine levels, bear in mind that these factors can make a difference.